 Check out more clever household uses for nail polish.

 How to make your roof last longer

 Leaves and moss can trap water and cause your roof to deteriorate prematurely.
 You can blow the leaves off a low-pitched roof with a leaf blower.
 On steeper roofs, you can pull them off with a broom on an extension pole.
 And it’s wise to trim back all branches that are close to or touching the shingles.

-Chemically treat mold, then sweep it off with a soft broom.
-A diluted bleach solution will kill mold but could also kill the plants on the ground below, so be careful to spray just enough to soak the mold itself.
+Chemically treat mould, then sweep it off with a soft broom.
+A diluted bleach solution will kill mould but could also kill the plants on the ground below, so be careful to spray just enough to soak the mould itself.
 Specific roof cleaners containing fungicide are also available.
-Installing zinc strips at the peak of the roof can help keep mold at bay.
+Installing zinc strips at the peak of the roof can help keep mould at bay.

 Frequent use of some chemical drain cleaners can soften plastic drain pipes and corrode metal ones.
 Go easy on your pipes by using a drain cleaner made of natural enzymes that eat away at grease, oil and soap blockages.
 This type of drain cleaner isn’t nearly as aggressive as traditional cleaners and is best used as a preventive measure.
 Use it when you first notice the slow draining.
 Home Solv is one brand you can find online.

 MYTH: It’s okay to pour grease down the drain while running hot water.

 FACT: Sure, the hot water will keep the grease from hardening, but only until it cools off farther down your drain lines.
 That just makes the clog harder to clear.
 Never pour grease down your drain!